 In 1534, the church became a Protestant temple by the decision of the parliament of Trzebiatów, which probably introduced the first early modern changes to the interior and equipment, although the building did not undergo major transformations until the 17th century.
 Only artillery fire during the siege of the city by the Brandenburg army in 1677 triggered a church fire.
 The tower, the nave vaults and the Gothic furnishings of the cathedral were destroyed.
 At the turn of the 17th / 18th century the cathedral was rebuilt and its interior was equipped with new Baroque equipment.
 At the end of the nineteenth century, a general renovation of the church was started, combined with regothisation.
 During it, among others, a new, slender cupola of the tower was created.
 In 1944, as a result of the bombing the cathedral was seriously damaged.
 It was secured in the years 1947-1949 the church was temporarily protected from further destruction, and between 1972 and 1974 it was rebuilt.

-The church from the second half of the 13th century was a three-nave, buttressless brick basilica of 25 meters in width, 30 meters in length and 8,5 meters in height.
+The church from the second half of the 13th century was a three-aisle, buttressless brick basilica of 25 meters in width, 30 meters in length and 8,5 meters in height.
 According to some theories it had a five-side ended chancel with ambulatory, next to which a free-standing chapel was located, however, probably in the then basilica there was no ambulatory around the presbytery (no traces of corbels of ambulatory).
 At the other end of the nave there were two towers.

 During the 14th and 15th centuries, by increasing the chapels in the ambulatory and aisles (according to older theories) or by building a completely new chancel, the church changed into a hall structure with internal buttresses and a wreath of chapels.
-The southern wall of the aisle then received a very decorative appearance with numerous pilaster strips, wimpergas and panels richly decorated with glazed bricks.
+The southern wall of the aisle then received a very decorative appearance with numerous pilaster strips, gables and panels richly decorated with glazed bricks.
 As early as in the 14th century, the northern tower in the western part of the church was slightly higher than the central nave, while the south tower was slightly above the side aisles.
 It was only after the disaster of 1456 that one central tower was erected.